-The Gayer Anderson Museum is one of the unique museums in Cairo, located right next to the Mosque of Ahmad ibn Tulun in the Sayyida Zeinab neighbourhood.
-The museum is in fact a house dating back to the 17th century that is a great example of the architecture of the time and also for its vast collection of furniture, carpets, and other objects, that is why it is a rare gem among the landmarks of the city.
+The Gayer Anderson Museum is one of the unique museums in Cairo.
+It is located right next to the Mosque of Ahmad ibn Tulun in the Sayyida Zeinab neighbourhood.
+The museum is a house dating back to the 17th century that is a great example of the architecture of the time.
+It is also known for its vast collection of furniture, carpets, and other objects, which is why it is a rare gem among the city’s landmarks.

 Who was Gayer Anderson?